MicrosoftDocs/well-architected/well-architected/resiliency/chaos-engineering.md

   - article
 ---

-# Chaos engineering
+# Use chaos engineering to test Azure applications

-Chaos engineering is a methodology that helps developers attain consistent reliability by hardening services against production failures.
+*Chaos engineering* is a methodology that helps developers attain consistent reliability by hardening services against production failures.
 Another way to think about chaos engineering is that it's about embracing the inherent chaos in complex systems and, through experimentation, growing confidence in your solution's ability to handle it.

 A common way to introduce chaos is to deliberately inject faults that cause system components to fail.
 The goal is to observe, monitor, respond to, and improve your system's reliability under adverse circumstances.
 For example, taking dependencies offline (stopping API apps, shutting down VMs, etc.), restricting access (enabling firewall rules, changing connection strings, etc.), or forcing failover (database level, Front Door, etc.), is a good way to validate that the application is able to handle faults gracefully.